Basic Spanish Adjectives You Need to Know (100+ Words Explained)

 When nouns are plural, the Spanish adjectives that modify them need to take a plural form too.
 For most adjectives this just involves adding an -s, though some of the invariable adjectives follow other Spanish pluralization rules.

-The masculine singular form of a Spanish adjective is considered its default form, so you’ll often only see this one in vocab lists or dictionary entries.
-Just remember that most adjectives still have four distinct forms: masculine singular, feminine singular, masculine plural, and feminine plural.
-For example, here are the four forms of the adjective bueno, meaning good:
+The masculine singular form of a Spanish adjective is considered the default, which is why dictionaries and vocabulary lists usually show only this version.
+In practice, however, most adjectives appear in four forms: masculine singular, feminine singular, masculine plural, and feminine plural.

 • bueno (masculine singular)